99webz/csm/README.md

 # sales-manager
-Sales management software to track incoming weekly and fortnightly payments from customers in New Zealand
+Credit Sales management software to track incoming weekly and fortnightly payments from customers.